Peter-Pix/StyleMorph/readme.md

    ollama pull llama3
    ```
 3. Start the Ollama server.
 Ensure it is allowing cross-origin requests if necessary, though the app connects to `http://127.0.0.1:11434` by default.
-4. Open CSStiller, click the model dropdown in the header, and your local models will appear under the **"Local (Ollama)"** group.
+4. Open StyleMorph, click the model dropdown in the header, and your local models will appear under the **"Local (Ollama)"** group.

 ## 🎮 Usage